Eating and drinking in Jordan

 Large restaurants and some patisseries also have milk-based sweets, often flavoured deliciously with rosewater.
 King of these is muhallabiyyeh, a semi-set almond cream pudding served in individual bowls, but the Egyptian speciality Umm Ali – not dissimilar to bread pudding, served hot, sprinkled with nuts and cinnamon – runs a close second.

-Curiously elastic, super-sweet ice cream (boozeh) is a summer standard.
-During Ramadan bakeries and patisseries make fresh gatayyif – traditional pancakes – often on hotplates set up on the street.
+Curiously elastic, supersweet ice cream (boozeh) is a summer standard.
+During Ramadan, bakeries and patisseries make fresh gatayyif – traditional pancakes – often on hotplates set up on the street.
 Locals buy stacks of them for stuffing at home with nuts and syrup.

 Fresh fruit and picnic food

 Street markets groan with fresh fruit, including apples from Shobak and oranges, mandarins and bananas from Gaza and the Jordan Valley.
 Local bananas (or the common Somali ones) are smaller, blacker and sweeter than the bland, oversized clones imported from Latin America.
 In the late spring, Fuheis produces boxes of luscious peaches; local grapes come from the Balqa and Palestine.
-Exquisite dates, chiefly Iraqi, Saudi and Omani – though there are now a few Jordanian producers – are available packed year-round and also fresh in late autumn, when you’ll also see stalls selling small, yellow-orange fruit often still on the branch; these are balah, sweet, crunchy unripe dates that seldom make it to the West.
+Exquisite dates, chiefly Iraqi, Saudi and Omani – though there are now a few Jordanian producers – are available packed year-round and also fresh in late autumn, when you’ll also see stalls selling small, yellow-orange fruits often still on the branch; these are balah, sweet, crunchy unripe dates that seldom make it to the West.
 Look out for pomegranates around the same time, while spring and summer are the season for local melon and watermelon.

 For picnic supplements, most towns have a good range of stalls or mobile vendors selling dried fruit and roasted nuts and seeds.
 Raisins, sultanas, dried figs and dried apricots can all be found cheaply everywhere.
 The most popular kind of seeds are bizr (dry-roasted melon, watermelon or sunflower seeds), the cracking of which in order to get at the minuscule kernel is an acquired skill.
-Local almonds (luz) are delectable.
+Local almonds (looz) are delectable.
 Pistachios and roasted chickpeas are locally produced; peanuts, hazelnuts and cashews are imported.
 It’s often possible to buy individual hard-boiled eggs from neighbourhood groceries, and varieties of the local salty white cheese (jibneh) are available everywhere.

 Tea, coffee and other drinks